-GitLab hauls in $268M Series E on 2.768B valuation – TechCrunch
+GitLab hauls in $268M Series E on 2.75B valuation – TechCrunch

-Investors included Adage Capital Management, L.P, Alkeon Capital, Altimeter Capital, Blackrock, Inc., Capital Group, Coatue Management, D1 Capital Partners, Franklin Templeton, Light Street Capital, Tiger Management Corp and Two Sigma Investments LP.
+Investors included Adage Capital Management, L.P, Alkeon Capital, Altimeter Capital, Capital Group, Coatue Management, D1 Capital Partners, Franklin Templeton, Light Street Capital, Tiger Management Corp and Two Sigma Investments LP.

 The company seems to be primed and ready for that eventual IPO.
 Last year, GitLab co-founder and CEO Sid Sijbrandij says that his CFO Paul Machle told him he wanted to begin planning to go public, and he would need two years in advance to prepare the company.
 As Sijbrandij tells it, he told him to pick a date.